-We help enable people who directly perform process by leading activities such as identifying the eight wastes and testing improvements that will eliminate them.
-People often consider ‘Lean’ a set of continuous improvement tools, but it is also a different way of thinking and managing an organization focused on continuous improvement.
+We help enable people who directly perform the process by leading activities such as identifying the eight wastes and testing improvements that will eliminate them.
+People often consider ‘Lean’ a set of continuous improvement tools.
+However, it is also a different way of thinking and managing an organization focused on continuous improvement.